sonniebailey/sonniebailey.github.io/about-content.md

 Is the service worth $5,000 for *some* people?
 Yes.

 Is it expensive relative to how many financial planners charge?
-For many people, it's cheap.
+For many people, it's *cheap*.

 Many financial planners charge clients for ongoing services as a percentage of "assets under advice".
 This usually comes out from the clients' investment portfolio, which the adviser manages, and can be a little opaque in the sense that you may not easily notice what you are paying.
 If you are investing $1 million or more with the help of a financial planner, there's a good chance that you are already paying more than $5,000 per year for their services.
 If you have a portfolio of significantly more than this, then $5,000 is probably a fraction of what you are paying.